Panay: Geography

-Panay island is the sixth largest island in the Philippines by area, with a total land area of 12,011 km2.
+Panay island is the sixth largest island in the Philippines by area, with a total land area of 12,011 km2, similar to Jamaica or Samar.
 Mount Madja-as is the highest point in Panay with an elevation of 2117 m above sea level, located in town of Culasi in the northern province of Antique.
 Central Panay Mountain Range is the longest and largest mountain range in the island with a total length of 170 km north-south.
 Panay River is the longest river in the island with a total length of 169 km located in the province of Capiz.

 Boracay Island, a popular tourist destination known for its long white sand shore, is located 0.86 km off the northwest tip of Panay Island.
 It is part of Aklan province under the jurisdiction of the municipality of Malay.

 Topography

 The highest mountain is Mount Madja-as, at 6946 ft.